Understanding collateral charge mortgages

 If there are other loans secured by the collateral charge after you have repaid your mortgage loan in full, you can only request a discharge when you have repaid all the loans secured by the collateral mortgage.

 To learn more about mortgage security, visit the Canadian Bankers Association

-*Subject to application approval under current Tangerine credit criteria.
+*Subject to application approval by the lender under its credit criteria.